YarneDhulstPxl/Murphy_Simulator/README.md

-# Murphy_Simulator
+# Murphy Simulator
-Simulator to train a model for Murphy
+Simulator to train a model for Murphy using Pygame and neat-python.